nihshu-07/Online-Course-Dashboard/README.md

 Nature of Data: Contains course-related information such as course title, category, sub-category, language, number of viewers, ratings, and instructor details.

-**Preprocessing Done:**
+**Preprocessing:**

-Cleaned missing/duplicate records
+- Cleaned missing/duplicate records

-Standardized category & language fields
+- Standardized category & language fields

-Created calculated measures using DAX
+- Created calculated measures using DAX

 *Since the dataset was web-scraped by a third party, it is used here purely for educational and project demonstration purposes*